42skillz/unity-starter-project-vs-/README.md

 * VS2010 file extensions (sln, vcxproj)

 Install Unity
-Go to cpputest.org, and download the latest unit.
+Go to unity.sourceforge.net, and download the latest unity.
 Follow the instructions for building it.
-Add an environment variable called UNITY_HOME to your environment variables that points the home directory of CppUTest.
+Add an environment variable called UNITY_HOME to your environment variables that points the home directory of Unity.

 Unzip and build the starter project
 Test files and production code files should all be kept in version control.
 Assuming your code is already in version control (if not, why not?!), this section describes how to integrate testing into your source repository.